 Loneliness has reached epidemic levels in the United States, with as much as half the population feeling socially disconnected at any given time.
-United States Surgeon General Vivek Murthy, MD, issued an advisory on May 2 about loneliness and “the healing effects of social connection and community.”
+United States Surgeon General Vivek Murthy, MD, on May 2 about loneliness and “the healing effects of social connection and community.”

 Depression and suicide are also on the rise.